 In this guide, we’ll assume the default directory.

 3. Copy your shape file data to the GeoServer data store

 By default the map data directory is located in [ProgramFiles]/GeoServer[version]/data_dir/data.

-Create a new sub-directory, for example “MyNewMap”, and copy your all your shapefiles there.
+Create a new sub-directory (for example “MyNewMap”) and copy all of your shapefiles there.

 When you have logged in the left-hand side of the interface contains the menu with the main functionalities.
 In the rest of this guide we’ll reference a certain menu by saying: Root Menu->Directory->Function, ex: Data->Syles->Add new Style.

 In particular, all menus needed in this guide happen to be located in the “Data” group.